Gout is a type of arthritis that causes pain similar to osteoarthritis, though there are some distinct differences.

 Magnesium is a dietary mineral.
 Some claim it’s good for gout because deficiency of magnesium may worsen chronic inflammatory stress in the body, though no studies prove this.

-Still, a 2015 study showed that adequate magnesium is associated with lower and healthier levels of uric acid, thus potentially lowering gout risk.
+Still, a showed that adequate magnesium is associated with lower and healthier levels of uric acid, thus potentially lowering gout risk.
 This applied to men but not women within the study.

 Ginger is a culinary food and herb prescribed for inflammatory conditions.
 Its ability to help gout is well-documented.